leighshepperson/leighshepperson.github.io/_posts/2016-06-03-rust-register-virtual-machine.markdown

 }
 {% endhighlight %}

+Let's talk briefly about the implementation.

 Since `RegisterFile` is a type alias of `[u16; 3]` it has access to all its inherent methods.
 So the line

 {% highlight rust %}
 let mut registers = RegisterFile::default();
 {% endhighlight %}

-calls the default function on `[u16; 3]` giving
+just calls the default function on `[u16; 3]` giving

 {% highlight rust %}
 registers = RegisterFile::default() = [0, 0, 0];
 {% endhighlight %}

-Alternatively, you could declare the registers as global mutable variables outside the `cpu` function so other functions or methods can use them without passing them in as parameters.
-However, it’s unsafe to do this in multithreaded applications, so the Rust language forces you to use the `unsafe` code block if you want to do this.
-For example, if you wanted to print out the value of a global mutable version of the instruction pointer, then you would have to do it like so:
+Additionally, if the registers were declared as global mutable variables outside the `cpu` function, then other functions or methods could use them without passing them in as parameters.
+However, this is unsafe in multithreaded applications, so the Rust language forces you to use the `unsafe` code block in this situation.
+For example, if you wanted to print out the value of a global version of the instruction pointer, then you would have to do it like this:

 {% highlight rust %}
 unsafe {